Charckle/razornotes/README.md

 - `RP_NAME` - WebAuthn variable, for identification of the application
 - `RP_PORT` - WebAuthn requires also the port, so we configure it here.
 Insert "" for 443 or 80, otherwise ":5000" or the other port.
 The column is required.
 - `RP_PROTOCOL` - WebAuthn requires the protocol
-- `IP_RESTRICTION` - If set to True, it activates the restriction based on ip and networks defined in the next variable.
+- `IP_RESTRICTION` - If set to 1, it activates the restriction based on ip and networks defined in the next variable.
 Fibo2 login will not be restricted.
 - `IPS_NETWORKS` - IPs and networks that the users are allowed to login from, delimited by a comma.
 Default is set to "127.0.0.1,127.0.0.0/8"
-- `MODULE_MEMORY` - Default False.
+- `MODULE_MEMORY` - Default 0.
 Activates the menu item for the module
 - `ICON_COLOR` - Default "RED".
 Color of the title icon, so to differentiate between instances in use.
     - Possible: RED, BLUE, L_BLUE, GREEN, ORANGE, BLACK, WHITE, GRAY, D_BROWN, L_BROWN, L_ORANGE, PINK, PURPLE, YELLOW